ClosetMonkey/Pht-Eventfd/README.md

 **To use**

 The eventfd stream interface is activated by calling the `$queue->eventfd(bool nonblocking, bool auto_evfd)` method.
-It requires two bool arguments and will return the stream resource of an eventfd socket added to the internal queue object.
+It requires two bool arguments and will return the stream resource of an eventfd socket linked to the internal queue object.

 if `bool nonblocking` is set to true the underlying eventfd stream socket will be set to non blocking, otherwise the resulting stream will be a blocking eventfd socket